 All educators need to encourage their students to build up an online portfolio.
 Student blogging should not just be examples of their work done for your courses, but as a method to hone their writing and presentation skills.
 Many employers today have commented that soft skills are one thing that is missing with today’s college graduates.
 In this age of posting everything you may not want an employer to find on Facebook, students need to be encouraged to produce content that shows their business talents.

 There is no shortage of topics that students can blog about.
-It may make sense to create assignments where marketing student’s are assigned topic to produce articles and papers on their blogs to share with you and the rest of the class.
+It may make sense to create assignments where marketing students are assigned topics to produce articles and papers on their blogs to share with you and the rest of the class.
 This encourages better interaction between the students and also allows them to hone their writing skills.

-Improving their writing skills is one of the most useful reasons to have the students blogging.
-If you read the article linked to above you will realize that while many of those students have the needed technical skills to perform tasks, many lack the ability to explain their ideas to others.
-Many times where the decision makers may not truly understand the technical aspects of the solution proposed.
-Students need to work on improving their communication with these decision makers and learning to express complicated ideas on the web is a great way to hone those skills.
+Improving their writing skills is one of the most useful reasons to have students blogging.
+If you read the article linked to above, you will realize that while many of those students have the needed technical skills to perform tasks.
+Many cannot explain their ideas to others—many times where the decision-makers may not truly understand the technical aspects of the solution proposed.
+Students need to work on improving their communication with these decision-makers, and learning to express complicated ideas on the web is a great way to hone those skills.

 Most blogging platforms have an element where you can share the posts on various social networks such as LinkedIn or Facebook and provide methods to increase awareness of the student’s talents.
 This could mean the difference between the student obtaining a position and one whose resume is just passed over because they lack experience.

 Showcase the Ability to Problem Solve